TaTo30/vue-pdf/docs/guide/events.md

 ### form-checkbox

-`form-checkbox` emitted when user changes a checkbox field element.
+`form-checkbox` emitted when the user changes a checkbox field element.

 ```json
 {